jtanderson2/aci-cli/README.md

 moquery -c faultInst -f 'fault.Inst.code=="F0467"'
 ```

-A slightly longwinded way of finding all unused Interface Policy Groups across the fabric.
+A slightly long-winded way of finding all unused Interface Policy Groups across the fabric.
 The unused Policy Groups are the diff between the pg-inuse and pg-configured files that get created:
 ```
 bash
 cd /data/techsupport